 IMPORTANT: turn off data roaming and be careful with voice roaming—both are extremely expensive.

 #10.
 Cuba is a family friendly travel destination.

-Author Biography: Chad Olin is the CEO and Founder of CUBA CANDELA, the leading provider of private luxury travel to Cuba for couples and families.
+Author Biography: Chad Olin is the CEO and Founder of Cuba Candela, the leading provider of travel to Cuba.
 Chad previously worked in finance in NYC before following his dream of starting a socially conscious travel company.
 It all began on a backpacking trip to Asia, when Chad felt a calling to create enriching cultural experiences for others.